 Tom prides himself on his close attention to detail and thorough preparation of all cases.
 His strong work ethic means that no stone is left unturned, key advice is given promptly and important strategic decisions are fully informed.
 Whether prosecuting or defending, he is keen to build working relationships with clients as well as to construct a coherent and considered strategy from the start.
 Tom has experience of representing clients with mental health difficulties, both at trial and sentence.
 Tom has prosecuted and defended several youths charged with serious offences, and has a strong grasp of procedure and sentencing in such cases.

 Tom has good experience of matters which require handling large quantities of evidence and excellent organisational skills.
-He has prosecuted and defended in VHCC cases, for fraud and conspiracy.
-Tom has also previously been instructed for the Department of Health on the Infected Blood Inquiry, where his work included disclosure, conducting conferences and drafting witness statements.
+He has prosecuted and defended in VHCC cases, for murder, fraud and conspiracy to steal.

 Criminal Law